Craving something sweet? Why not try a crepe?

 How Are Crepes Made?

-Crepes are made from a batter of eggs, milk, flour, and melted butter.
+Once you've mastered the basic crepe recipe, you'll be amazed at how effortlessly you can transform simple ingredients into an elegant dish.
+Start with the essentials: eggs, milk, flour, and melted butter.
 They are often cooked in a special crepe pan or flat griddle.
+Here’s how:

 La Chandeleur: The Crepe Holiday